Mercury13/unicodia-sesh/README.md

 # What makes UnicodiaSesh so special?

 ☂️ **Coverage.** The initial version covered 2930/3995 of block A. At the time of writing, it covered 3320 characters from block A, and the main block was steadily marching to 1072/1072.

+🤖 **Synergy of automation and handwork.** The font started as an automatic script, but lots of handwork made it usable outside Unicodia.

 👥 **Consistency.** It was not the strength of JSesh.
 One example: all open booths O22 now have the same style.